thanethomson/shrty/README.md

 And you should be able to log in with your submitted e-mail address and password.

+### Security
+As you can probably see, the user creation approach outlined here is definitely not secure.
+One of the future improvements planned for the project is a better way of signing users up (perhaps Active Directory or OAuth integration).

 ## API Documentation
 Once your **Shrty** instance is up and running, navigate to `/api` in your web browser and you will have access to the latest documentation for the API.
 This documentation is generated from a [RAML](http://raml.org/) source file in `conf/api.raml`.
 Make sure you're logged in though before attempting to access this URL.

 ## License
 The MIT License (MIT)